p27mcgee/accessible/README.md

 ### Prerequisites

-- Python 3.11 or higher
+- Python 3.11 or higher (tested with Python 3.13)
-- pip (Python package installer)
+- pip (Python package installer, included with Python)
+- On macOS: Homebrew (for installing unixODBC if using Flask)

 ### Create Virtual Environment